 Additionally, we have an incredible experts’ community who will be delivering specialised talks during the cohort calls and will be available for our project leads for expert consultations upon request.

-We welcome our 35 mentors, Alejandro Coca Castro, Alexander Martinez Mendez, Anne Fouilloux, Anne Treasure, Arielle Bennett, Batool Almarzouq, Beatriz Serrano-Solano, Burce Elbasan, Caleb Kibet, Deepak Unni, Diego Onna, Emma Karoune, Emmy Tsang, Esther Plomp, Fotis Psomopoulos, Georgia Aitkenhead, Gracielle Higino, Julien Colomb, Katharina Lauer, Lena Karvovskaya, Lisanna Paladin, Luis Pedro Coelho, Malvika Sharan, Mayya Sundukova, Meag Doherty, Michael Addy, Muhammet Celik, Patricia Herterich, Renato Alves, Sara El-Gebali, Sara Villa, Sebastián Ayala Ruano, Stephan Heunis, Stephen Klusza, Yo Yehudi, based in 18 countries (Argentina, Canada, China, Colombia, Ecuador, Germany, Ghana, Greece, Kenya, Netherlands, Norway, Saudi Arabia, South Africa, Spain, Sweden, Turkey, United Kingdom, United States).
-7 of them were participants and 16 mentors in the previous cohort (OLS-4).
+We welcome our 35 mentors, Alejandro Coca Castro, Alexander Martinez Mendez, Anne Fouilloux, Anne Treasure, Arielle Bennett, Batool Almarzouq, Beatriz Serrano-Solano, Burce Elbasan, Caleb Kibet, Deepak Unni, Diego Onna, Emma Karoune, Emmy Tsang, Esther Plomp, Fotis Psomopoulos, Georgia Aitkenhead, Gracielle Higino, Julien Colomb, Katharina Lauer, Lena Karvovskaya, Lisanna Paladin, Luis Pedro Coelho, Malvika Sharan, Mayya Sundukova, Meag Doherty, Michael Addy, Muhammet Celik, Patricia Herterich, Renato Alves, Sara El-Gebali, Sara Villa, Sebastián Ayala Ruano, Stephan Heunis, Stephen Klusza, Yo Yehudi, based in 19 countries (Argentina, Canada, China, Colombia, Germany, Ghana, Greece, Kenya, Netherlands, Norway, Saudi Arabia, South Africa, Spain, Sweden, Switzerland, The Netherlands, Turkey, United Kingdom, United States).
+8 of them were participants and 16 mentors in the previous cohort (OLS-4).
 They will be supported by 26 experts.

 We are extremely grateful to them for their support and contributions to OLS and their impactful work in other open communities.
 They are committed to supporting their mentees in this program to help create a more open and fair-research, knowledge-sharing and inclusive culture within life science and beyond.